-Your landlord must make reasonable adaptions to your home if needed.
+Your landlord must make reasonable adaptations to your home if needed.

-You need your landlord's permission for disability-related adaptions but they can't withhold consent unreasonably.
+You need your landlord's permission for disability-related adaptations but they can't withhold consent unreasonably.

 If the work costs between £1000 and £30,000 and your landlord won't fund it, you may able to get a disabled facilities grant to pay for the work.

 - reporting repairs